-This isn’t a big issue as right now we aren’t travelling and are building our Trustedhousesitters experience from our home base San Francisco.
-I could imagine it would be potentially much more difficult for people who had firmly committed with long distance travel plans.
+This isn’t a big issue for us as we aren’t travelling and are only on the platform to build our Trustedhousesitters reviews from our home base for future travel plans on the horizon.
+Usually we only petsit for payment.
+I could imagine it would potentially be much more difficult for people who were firmly committed with long distance travel plans.

-Then as I started typing this post we also heard from a client for whom we sit several times a year that they are cancelling their travel plans for April.
-That leaves us out of income we were counting on.
-Now the situation is starting to become a bigger deal than expected.
+As I started typing this post we also heard from 2 of our regular paying clients that they are cancelling their travel plans for April and the foreseeable future.
+For us this now means losing out on our side-income that we luckily are not relying on.
+The situation is starting to become a bigger deal than expected.

-It made me think of how many people’s plans for income and travel around the world are likely now up in the air, how many more expenses may be incurred by sitters and hosts as sitters might cancel and leave hosts without somebody to care for their pet, and hosts might cancel and leave sitters without a place to stay.
-This is bound to be quite a stressful time for a lot of people.
+It made me think about how many people’s plans for income and travel around the world are now up in the air, how many more expenses may be incurred by sitters and hosts as sitters might cancel and leave hosts without somebody to care for their pet, and hosts might cancel and leave sitters without a place to stay.
+This is going to be quite a stressful time for a lot of people.

 What to do?
-There isn’t a whole lot that we can do but I would start with strong communication:
+There isn’t a whole lot that we can do but I would suggest to lead with strong communication:

 - Get in touch with your host / sitter and check in with them, are their plans looking stable?